thien/iso/logs.md

 ----

+### 2018/12/28 (Friday)
+- Updated writeup and included appropiate references.
+- Added diagrams of the CVAE architecture and expanded on the different autoencoders.

 ### 2018/12/27 (Thursday)

 - Initial writeup for the theorical aspects of the paper.
 Lots of more reading is needed.